About

 That interests me.

-Not because I believe I have answers that others don’t, but because I think human beings are far more complicated than the narratives we build around each other.
+Not because I believe I have answers that others don’t, but because I’m increasingly convinced that human beings are more complicated than the stories we tell about ourselves and one another.

 This publication is my attempt to explore that complexity.

-I write about human behavior, culture, politics, identity, and the emotional forces that shape how we think, react, and relate to one another.
-Some essays are rooted in current events.
-Others begin with a simple observation, uncomfortable question, or emotional reaction that I feel compelled to examine more carefully.
+I write about politics, culture, faith, human behavior, and the experiences that shape how we see the world.
+Some essays begin with current events.
+Others begin with a question, observation, or reaction that I can’t quite let go of.

-If you value thoughtful discussion, emotional honesty, curiosity, and a willingness to wrestle with difficult ideas in good faith, I hope you’ll find something meaningful here.
+If you value thoughtful discussion, intellectual curiosity, and a good-faith exploration of difficult ideas, I hope you’ll find something meaningful here.

 — Eric McClung